aantenore/imposbro-search/README.md

 ---

-## 🏛️ Architecture Overview
+### 🏛️ Architecture Overview

-IMPOSBRO Search is built on a microservices architecture designed for resilience, scalability, and maintainability.
+IMPOSBRO Search is built on a distributed microservices architecture designed for resilience, scalability, and maintainability.
+It decouples the API from the indexing process, ensures high availability of its configuration, and provides a clear separation of concerns between components.

 ```mermaid
 graph TD;